frizfealer/mcp-agent/memory-bank/activeContext.md

 - Successfully implemented the `UseCaseGenerator` module (`src/use_case_generator.py`) using OpenAI's JSON mode and Pydantic models for structured output.
 - Developed comprehensive unit tests for `UseCaseGenerator` (`tests/unit/test_use_case_generator.py`), ensuring its reliability.
+- Integrated `UseCaseGenerator` into `src/main.py`, allowing it to process user input and display generated use cases.
 - Agreed on the core Memory Bank file structure and initial content.
 - Confirmed Python as the primary programming language.
 - Decided on a project structure (`src/`, `tests/unit/`) and `python-dotenv` for environment variables.